Are You at Risk for Iodine Deficiency?

 - Stomach lining

-While a deficiency in iodine will often show up in the thyroid as a goiter—or as clinical hypothyroidism—iodine deficiency can also contribute to disorders like fibrocystic breast disease, breast cancer, prostate cancer, and stomach cancer.
-(3)(4)(5)
+While a deficiency in iodine will often show up in the thyroid as a goiter — or as clinical hypothyroidism — iodine deficiency can also contribute to disorders like fibrocystic breast disease, breast cancer, prostate cancer, and stomach cancer.7,8,9

-Indeed, other recent studies show that iodine supplementation during cancer therapy has an antioxidant effect in the body, protecting the heart and breast tissue.
-(7) And in 2002, one study found that children who were deficient in iodine were more likely to be under oxidative stress—which can lead to the oxidative damage of DNA.
-(8)
+Recently, researchers at the National Autonomous University of Mexico outlined how iodine acts as an antioxidant in the body.10 Related studies show that iodine supplementation during cancer therapy has an antioxidant effect, protecting the heart and breast tissue.11 And in 2002, one study found that children who were deficient in iodine were more likely to be under oxidative stress — which can lead to the oxidative damage of DNA.12

 Iodine in Sea Vegetables

 Sea vegetables are an excellent source of iodine because these plants have the unique ability to concentrate iodine from the ocean.
-For example, certain types of brown seaweed contain over 30,000 times the amount of iodine in seawater!
-(9)
+For example, certain types of brown seaweed contain over 30,000 times the amount of iodine in seawater!13

 The amount of iodine in sea vegetables varies according to: